-The current owner, the Shÿler family trading house, has been able to restructure and revive the estate after the suffering inflicted on it during the war and the economic crisis.
-From 1991 to 2001, Michel Rolland's advice contributed greatly to the excellence of the estate.
+The current owner, the family wine merchant Shÿler, was able to restructure and revive the estate after the suffering inflicted on it during the war and the economic crisis.
+From 1991 to 2001, the advice of Michel Rolland contributed greatly to the excellence of the estate.

-The Château Kirwan offers a blended wine made from different grape varieties:
+Château Kirwan offers a blend of different grape varieties:

-Two thirds of the vines, 37 years old on average, on land south of Margaux, are located on the Pyrenean gravel of the Cantenac plateau and the rest on sandy gravel on clayey soil.
+The vines are 37 years old on average, on land in the south of Margaux, two thirds of which is situated on the Pyrenean gravel of the Cantenac plateau and the rest on sandy gravel on a clay table.

 Château Kirwan produces an average of 90,000 bottles per year.
-The harvest is carried out by hand.
-The wine is then aged in oak barrels for 18 to 21 months, compared to 15 months for its second wine.
+The grapes are harvested by hand.
+The wine is then matured in oak barrels for 18 to 21 months, compared to 15 months for the second wine.

-The Domaine has been producing two red wines since 1993:
+The estate has produced two red wines since 1993:

-- Charmes de Kirwan, the second wine, from the youngest vines
+Charmes de Kirwan, the second wine, from the younger vines

-Find our best vintages of the Château Kirwan on Comptoir des Millésimes.
+Find our best vintages of Château Kirwan on Comptoir du Millésimes.

 Our other great chateaux of the AOC Margaux in stock